-Serbia mining: Rio Tinto jadarite exploration project successful case story14.
-November 2013. / Mining
+Serbia mining: Rio Tinto jadarite exploration project successful case story, Mining

 The general director of the “Rio Tinto” company in Serbia, Richard Story, said that Serbia with jadarite could satisfy the needs for lithium on the global market.
 Jadarite is a mineral that is highly sought because it contains lithium and boron.
 Story said that this summer was produced the first merchandise with lithium from the Serbian jadarite.